nisalmenuka2/smoltcp/README.md

   * pings (`ping 192.168.69.1`);
-  * UDP packets on port 6969 (`socat stdio udp4-connect:192.168.69.1:6969 <<<"abcdefg"`), where it will respond "hello" to any incoming packet;
+  * UDP packets on port 6969 (`socat stdio udp4-connect:192.168.69.1:6969 <<<"abcdefg"`), where it will respond "yo dawg" to any incoming packet;
-  * TCP connections on port 6969 (`socat stdio tcp4-connect:192.168.69.1:6969`),
+  * TCP packets on port 6969 (`socat stdio tcp4-connect:192.168.69.1:6969`),
-    where it will respond "hello" to any incoming connection and immediately close it;
+    where it will respond "yo dawg" to any incoming connection and immediately close it;
-  * TCP connections on port 6970 (`socat stdio tcp4-connect:192.168.69.1:6970 <<<"abcdefg"`), where it will respond with reversed chunks of the input indefinitely.
+  * TCP packets on port 6970 (`socat stdio tcp4-connect:192.168.69.1:6970 <<<"abcdefg"`), where it will respond with reversed chunks of the input indefinitely.
-  * TCP connections on port 6971 (`socat stdio tcp4-connect:192.168.69.1:6971 </dev/urandom`),
-    which will sink data.
-Also, keep-alive packets (every 1 s) and a user timeout (at 2 s) are enabled on this port; try to trigger them using fault injection.
-  * TCP connections on port 6972 (`socat stdio tcp4-connect:192.168.69.1:6972 >/dev/null`),
-    which will source data.

-Except for the socket on port 6971. the buffers are only 64 bytes long, for convenience of testing resource exhaustion conditions.
+The buffers are only 64 bytes long, for convenience of testing resource exhaustion conditions.

+Fault injection is available through the `--drop-chance` and `--corrupt-chance` options, with values in percents.
+A good starting value is 15%.

 ### examples/client.rs

-_examples/client.rs_ emulates a network host that can initiate basic requests.
+_examples/client.rs_ emulates a network host that can initiate requests.

 The host is assigned the hardware address `02-00-00-00-00-02` and IPv4 address `192.168.69.2`.